Great Naktong Offensive: Kyongju corridor

-During the day on September 3, Coulter and the KMAG advisers continued to clash with the ROK 3rd Division commander, who repeatedly attempted to withdraw his troops against their orders.
-That night, September 3/4, the remainder of the ROK I Corps front collapsed.
-Three KPA T-34 tanks overran a battery of ROK artillery and then scattered two battalions of the newly arrived ROK 5th Regiment.
+During the day on September 3, Coulter and the KMAG advisers continued to clash with the ROKA 3rd Division commander, who repeatedly attempted to withdraw his troops against their orders.
+That night, September 3/4, the remainder of the ROKA I Corps front collapsed.
+Three KPA T-34 tanks overran a battery of ROKA artillery and then scattered two battalions of the newly arrived ROKA 5th Regiment.
 Following a mortar preparation, the KPA entered An'gang-ni at 02:20.
 An hour later the command post of the Capital Division withdrew from the town and fighting became increasingly confused.
 US units disengaged and withdrew and by nightfall, the KPA held the town and began advancing southward along the railroad.

 By 12:00 on September 4, KPA units had established roadblocks along the Kyongju-An'gang-ni road within 3 mi of Kyongju.
-A 2 mi gap existed between the ROK 3rd and Capital Divisions in the P'ohang-dong area.
+A 2 mi gap existed between the ROKA 3rd and Capital Divisions in the P'ohang-dong area.
 But the big break in the UN line was in the high mountain mass west of the Hyongsan valley and southwest of An'gang-ni.
-In this area northwest of Kyongju there was an 8 mi gap between the Capital Division and the ROK 8th Division to the west.
+In this area northwest of Kyongju there was an 8 mi gap between the Capital Division and the ROKA 8th Division to the west.
 From that direction the KPA posed a threat to the railroad and the road net running south through the Kyongju corridor to Pusan.
 Faced with this big gap on his left flank, Coulter put the US 21st Infantry in the broad valley and on its bordering hills northwest of Kyongju to block any approach from that direction.

 The night of September 5/6, events reached a climax inside P'ohang-dong.
-The ROK division commander, Brigadier General Lee Jun Shik and several members of his senior staff claimed they became sick after their command post was hit with artillery fire.
+The ROKA division commander, Brigadier general Lee Jun Shik and several members of his senior staff claimed they became sick after their command post was hit with artillery fire.
 The division withdrew from P'ohang-dong, and on September 6 it was again in KPA hands.
-The ROK command relieved both the ROK I Corps and 3rd Division commanders.
+The ROKA command relieved both the ROKA I Corps and 3rd Division commanders.
 At this time new commanders were appointed for these major commands.
-Brigadier General Kim Paik Il took command of ROK I Corps, while Capital Division came under command of Colonel Song Yo Ch'an, and 3rd Division came under command of Colonel Lee Jong Ch'an.
+Brigadier general Kim Paik Il took command of ROK I Corps, while Capital Division came under command of Colonel Song Yo Ch'an, and 3rd Division came under command of Colonel Lee Jong Ch'an.